2 dead, 14 wounded by gunfire at party in Rochester, New York

 As many as 100 people were at the gathering when the shooting started just before 12:30 a.m., Acting Police Chief Mark Simmons told reporters.

+"It sounded like somebody was trying to go to war," neighborhood resident Asa Adams told Spectrum News.

 A man and woman, estimated to be in their late teens or early 20s, were killed, Simmons said.
-None of the wounded people were believed to have life-threatening injuries.
-They were being treated at two area hospitals.
+Their names weren't immediately released.
+The 14 wounded by gunfire were not believed to have life-threatening injuries.
+They were all between the ages of 17 and 23, police tweeted Saturday morning.

 "This is truly a tragedy of epic proportions," Simmons said in a news conference held near the home.
-"I mean 16 victims is unheard of, and for our community, who's right now going through so much, to have to be dealt with this tragedy, needlessly, for people who decide to act in a violent manner is unfortunate and shameful, and we're going to do everything that we can as a department to bring those people involved to justice."
+"I mean 16 victims is unheard of, and for our community, who's right now going through so much, to have to be dealt with this tragedy, needlessly, for people who decide to act in a violent manner is unfortunate and shameful."

-The shooting comes as the city's police department has been rocked by days of protests over Prude's death, caused when officers put a hood over his head to stop him from spitting, then pushed his face into the pavement until they noticed he had stopped breathing.
+The shooting comes as the city in Western New York has been rocked by protests over Prude's death, caused when Rochester police officers put a hood over his head to stop him from spitting, then pushed his face into the pavement and held him down until he stopped breathing.
+The details of Prude's death only emerged this month, leading to allegations of a coverup and calls for the arrests of the officers involved.

-Simmons expressed frustration early Saturday that someone had held a large, late-night party amid that tumult, apparently in defiance of a state ban on large gatherings because of the coronavirus pandemic.
+The acting police chief, Simmons, expressed frustration that someone had held a large, late-night party amid that tumult, apparently in defiance of a state ban on large gatherings because of the coronavirus pandemic.

-Officers responded to calls of shots fired and found "approximately 100 people" running from the scene, Simmons said.
+Officers responding to calls of shots fired found "approximately 100 people" running from the scene, Simmons said.
 Before the call, police were not aware of the party and had received no complaints about noise, he said.

+Pastor Marlowe Washington told WROC-TV: "Whoever was the host of this party needs to be held accountable for this."

-The acting chief said no suspects were in custody, but there was no reason to believe the neighborhood was unsafe.
+The wounded were being treated at local hospitals.
+Two more people were hurt while fleeing, the Major Crimes Unit said in a tweet.
+Despite the lack of arrests, Simmons said there was no reason to believe the neighborhood was unsafe.

 Rochester Mayor Lovely Warren issued a statement asking for "prayers and support for all involved."